 Find out more about

 Travel and Transport in Jersey.

 The main shopping and commerce centre is in the capital St Helier.
-All necessities can be found as well some of the main UK high street chain stores.
-Jersey residents are not charged 20% Value Added Tax (VAT) on goods and services.
-Jersey has its own Goods and Services Tax (GST) charged at 5%.
+Jersey residents are not charged 20% Value Added Tax (VAT) on goods and services, however items do have Jersey's own Goods and Services Tax (GST) charged at 5%.

-In the summer months, temperatures average around 20 – 21°C but temperatures have reached over 30°C during particularly hot summers.
+In the summer months, temperatures average around 20 to 21°C hgwever, temperatures have reached over 30°C.

-In the winter months, the weather remains relatively mild with average temperatures around 7°C.
+In the winter months, average temperatures are around 7°C.